Stephen Breyer

-Born in San Francisco, Breyer attended Stanford University, the University of Oxford as a Marshall Scholar, and graduated from Harvard Law School in 1964.
+Born in San Francisco, Breyer attended Stanford University and the University of Oxford, and graduated from Harvard Law School in 1964.
 After a clerkship with Associate Justice Arthur Goldberg in 1964–65, Breyer was a law professor and lecturer at Harvard Law School from 1967 until 1980.
 He specialized in administrative law, writing textbooks that remain in use today.
-He held other prominent positions before being nominated to the Supreme Court, including special assistant to the United States Assistant Attorney General for Antitrust and assistant special prosecutor on the Watergate Special Prosecution Force in 1973.
+He held other prominent positions before being nominated to the Supreme Court, including special assistant to the United States assistant attorney general for antitrust and assistant special prosecutor on the Watergate Special Prosecution Force in 1973.
 Breyer became a federal judge in 1980, when he was appointed to the U.S. Court of Appeals for the First Circuit.
 In his 2005 book Active Liberty, Breyer made his first attempt to systematically communicate his views on legal theory, arguing that the judiciary should seek to resolve issues in a manner that encourages popular participation in governmental decisions.

 On January 27, 2022, Breyer and President Joe Biden announced Breyer's intention to retire from the Supreme Court.
 On February 25, 2022, Biden nominated Ketanji Brown Jackson, a judge on the U.S. Court of Appeals for the District of Columbia Circuit and one of Breyer's former law clerks, to succeed him.
-The Senate confirmed Jackson on April 7, 2022, by a vote of 53–47.
-Breyer remained on the Supreme Court until June 30, 2022.
+Breyer remained on the Supreme Court until June 30, 2022, when Jackson succeeded him.
 Breyer wrote majority opinions in landmark Supreme Court cases such as Mahanoy Area School District v.
-B.L. and Google v.
+B.L., United States v.
+Lara, and Google v.
 Oracle and notable dissents questioning the constitutionality of the death penalty in cases such as Glossip v.
 Gross.